 The next step is designing the app.
 The goal should ideally be to capture the tone of your blog in the mobile app as well.
 App design can help achieve that aim.

 The Appearance section on the left panel is where you can design the premier elements of your mobile app.
-Remember each of these elements must capture the essence and tone of your blog.
+You can customize these elements and assets to harmonize with your overall brand theme.

 a.
 App Icon